Manpreet055/Stitche_E_Commerce_Project/Admin_Panel_Frontend/README.md

 Lucide Icons (icon library)

 ---

 📝 Notes

-User data generated with faker.js (for testing)
+All data generated with faker.js (for testing)

 Repo is private until core features are complete